carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.Waypoint<a name="carla.Waypoint"></a>
 Waypoints in CARLA are described as 3D directed points.
-They store a certain [carla.Transform](#carla.Transform) which locates the waypoint in a road and orientates it according to the lane.
-They also store the road information belonging to said point regarding its lane and lane markings.   <br><br> All the information regarding waypoints and the [waypoint API](https://[carla.readthedocs.io](#carla.readthedocs.io)/en/latest/core_map/#navigation-in-carla) is retrieved as provided by the OpenDRIVE file.
+They have a [carla.Transform](#carla.Transform) which locates the waypoint in a road and orientates it according to the lane.
+They also store the road information belonging to said point regarding its lane and lane markings.   <br><br> All the information regarding waypoints and the [waypoint API](../../core_map/#navigation-in-carla) is retrieved as provided by the OpenDRIVE file.
 Once the client asks for the map object to the server, no longer communication will be needed.

 <h3>Instance Variables</h3>
 - <a name="carla.Waypoint.id"></a>**<font color="#f8805a">id</font>** (_int_)